 A study of the political, social, and intellectual history of Russia.
 Emphasis is placed upon the emergence of Russia as a major power after 1700.

-Examination of the international causes of World War I, the Treaties of Versailles, and the new Europe that resulted, leading to the outbreak of World War II in 1939.
+This course will examine the international causes of World War I, the Treaties of Versailles, and the new world that resulted, leading to the outbreak of World War II in 1939.

 HST-357.
 The World Since 1945 (N)